Wednesday, 13 July 2016

 He refused to move to sound films in the 1930s, instead producing City Lights (1931) and Modern Times (1936) without dialogue.
 Chaplin became increasingly political, and his next film, The Great Dictator (1940), satirised Adolf Hitler.
 The 1940s were a decade marked with controversy for Chaplin, and his popularity declined rapidly.

+Sir Charles Spencer "Charlie" Chaplin, KBE (16 April 1889 – 25 December 1977) was an English comic actor, filmmaker, and composer who rose to fame in the silent era.
+Chaplin became a worldwide icon through his screen persona "the Tramp" and is considered one of the most important figures in the history of the film industry.[1]
+His career spanned more than 75 years, from childhood in the Victorian era until a year before his death in 1977, and encompassed both adulation and controversy.
 Chaplin's childhood in London was one of poverty and hardship.
 As his father was absent and his mother struggled financially, he was sent to a workhouse twice before the age of nine.
 When he was 14, his mother was committed to a mental asylum.
 Chaplin began performing at an early age, touring music halls and later working as a stage actor and comedian.
 At 19 he was signed to the prestigious Fred Karno company, which took him to America.
 Chaplin was scouted for the film industry, and began appearing in 1914 for Keystone Studios.
 He soon developed the Tramp persona and formed a large fan base.
 Chaplin directed his own films from an early stage, and continued to hone his craft as he moved to the Essanay, Mutual, and First National corporations.
 By 1918, he was one of the best known figures in the world.